Exploring Deep Models for Practical Gait Recognition: Abstract

 \section{Abstract}

 Gait recognition is a rapidly advancing vision technique for person identification from a distance.
-Prior studies predominantly employed relatively small and shallow neural networks to extract subtle gait features, achieving impressive successes in indoor settings.
-Nevertheless, experiments revealed that these existing methods mostly produce unsatisfactory results when applied to newly released in-the-wild gait datasets.
+Prior studies predominantly employed relatively shallow networks to extract subtle gait features, achieving impressive successes in constrained settings.
+Nevertheless, experiments revealed that existing methods mostly produce unsatisfactory results when applied to newly released real-world gait datasets.
 This paper presents a unified perspective to explore how to construct deep models for state-of-the-art outdoor gait recognition, including the classical CNN-based and emerging Transformer-based architectures.
-Consequently, we emphasize the importance of suitable network capacity, explicit temporal modeling, and deep transformer structure for discriminative gait representation learning.
-Our proposed CNN-based DeepGaitV2 series and Transformer-based SwinGait series exhibit significant performance gains in outdoor scenarios, \textit{e.g.}, about +30\% rank-1 accuracy compared with many state-of-the-art methods on the challenging GREW dataset.
-This work is expected to further boost the research and application of gait recognition.
-Code will be available at \url{https://github.com/ShiqiYu/OpenGait}.
+Specifically, we challenge the stereotype of shallow gait models and demonstrate the superiority of explicit temporal modeling and deep transformer structure for discriminative gait representation learning.
+Consequently, the proposed CNN-based DeepGaitV2 series and Transformer-based SwinGait series exhibit significant performance improvements on Gait3D and GREW.
+As for the constrained gait datasets, the DeepGaitV2 series also reaches a new state-of-the-art in most cases, convincingly showing its practicality and generality.
+The source code is available at https://github.com/ShiqiYu/OpenGait.